Airport line, Perth: Bayswater station

-The original Forrestfield–Airport Link plan only called for $7 million to be spent on minor upgrades to Bayswater station to bring it into compliance with the Disability Discrimination Act 1992.
+The original Forrestfield–Airport Link plan only called for $7 million to be spent on minor upgrades to Bayswater station to bring it into compliance with the Disability Discrimination Act 1992 (Cth).
 Local residents called for a more substantial upgrade to the station, and some called for the station to be rebuilt underground using the TBMs from the Forrestfield–Airport Link.
 The Labor opposition promised a $40 million upgrade of Bayswater station ahead of the 2017 state election.
 Labor later won the election, setting into motion planning for the Bayswater station upgrade.
 The scope of the upgrade to Bayswater station was revealed on 8 April 2018.
 The station was planned to be rebuilt as an elevated station with 150 m long platforms to handle six-car trains.
 Rebuilding underground was ruled out due to various factors, including high cost and disruption, low benefit, and constraints created by the already under construction Forrestfield–Airport Link.
 A turnback siding was also planned west of Bayswater station.
 The rebuilt station was planned to open in 2020, before the Airport line began operations.
 In August 2019, when the Morley–Ellenbrook line was confirmed to branch off the Midland line at Bayswater as well, the scope of the Bayswater station rebuild was expanded to building four platforms.

 On 9 April 2020, the contract for the Bayswater station project was awarded to the Evolve Bayswater Alliance, consisting of Coleman Rail and Decmil.
 The contract was worth $253 million.
 Construction began in January 2021.
 On 31 March 2023, the old Bayswater station permanently closed, and a 27-day shutdown of the Airport and Midland lines commenced.
 During the shutdown, 1.8 km of track was rebuilt to connect to the new station, the turnback siding was constructed, and the previous station was demolished.
 The Airport and Midland lines reopened on 27 April and the new Bayswater station opened on 8 October 2023.